Carl Anderson (singer): Early career

 Anderson played the role of Judas in the pre-Broadway touring company's production of Jesus Christ Superstar but was passed over for the initial 1971 Broadway production when producers opted for the more well-known Ben Vereen for the part, and was cast as an understudy.
 He took over the role performed it on Broadway and in Los Angeles when Vereen fell ill.
 After Vereen recovered, both actors took turns playing the role.

 While performing in Los Angeles, Anderson was flown to London for a screen test for the film adaptation of the rock opera.
-Two weeks later, he left that production to begin filming in Israel alongside Neeley and Elliman, who were cast for the main roles as Jesus and Magdalene, respectively.
+Two weeks later, he left that production to begin filming in Israel alongside Ted Neeley and Yvonne Elliman, who were cast for the main roles as Jesus and Mary Magdalene, respectively.
 The film, released in 1973 by director Norman Jewison, earned Anderson two Golden Globe nominations as "Most Promising Newcomer" and "Best Musical Actor", as well as an NAACP Image Award.

 In the late 1970s, he reprised his role as Judas for two regional productions in California, both under the auspices of the California Youth Theatre organization.
 Other films in which Anderson appeared include: The Black Pearl (1978) and Steven Spielberg's The Color Purple (1985).
 Television appearances include The Eddie Capra Mysteries, Cop Rock, Days of Our Lives, Rockford Files, and Hill Street Blues.

 As a recording artist, Anderson was equally prolific.
 He signed with Motown Records in 1972.
 Several of the most recognizable albums to be released in the 1970s would bear the mark of Anderson, including his work with Stevie Wonder on his Songs in the Key of Life double album.
 He made numerous appearances at several notable clubs in Los Angeles during the 1970s and, with Columbia Records' talent scout Larkin Arnold, signed a record deal for which Anderson would release four albums on the Epic label beginning in 1982.
 In total, Anderson released nine jazz and Soul albums as a solo artist, including moderate successes "How Deep Does It Go" and "My Love Will", as well as the hit from his self-titled 1986 album, "Friends and Lovers", a duet with Gloria Loring.
 The song reached the number-two spot on the charts that year and endeared Anderson to soap opera fans, after he and Loring performed the song on Days of Our Lives.
 In 1989, Anderson recorded the song "Between You and Me", which was used as the title theme for the film Her Alibi.
 He also recorded on albums with other leading artists.